leon-robert/leon-robert/README.md

 <h3>What I do</h3>

-I build automation workflows that:
+I build automation workflows that:<br>
-→ give you more time
+→ give you more time<br>
-→ drive more data/insights about your business
+→ drive more data/insights about your business<br>
-→ cut the errors manual work always creates
+→ cut the errors manual work always creates<br>
-→ keep running whether you're watching or not
+→ keep running whether you're watching or not<br>

 <h3>Currently</h3>